atesbey-design/brutui-kit/readme.md

 - `items`: An array of items displayed when the dropdown is opened, each item being selectable.
 - `kind`: Defines the visual style of the dropdown (`default`, `neutral`, `success`, `danger`), helping align with the application's theme.

+### Popover
+The Popover component is used to display additional content in a floating layer that pops up over the rest of the page.
+It is often triggered by clicking or hovering over an element such as a button.

+**Props**:
+- `content`: The content to be displayed within the popover.
+- `trigger`: Defines how the popover is triggered (`click`, `hover`).
+- `position`: Determines where the popover appears relative to the trigger element (`top`, `bottom`, `left`, `right`).

+### Notification
+The Notification component is used to communicate important information to users.
+It supports different styles, including `success`, `error`, `warning`, `info`, and can be temporary or permanent.

+**Props**:
+- `title`: The title of the notification, providing context.
+- `message`: The main content or message of the notification.
+- `variant`: Defines the type of notification (`default`, `success`, `error`, `warning`, `info`).
+- `isTemporary`: Indicates whether the notification is temporary or permanent.
+- `duration`: The duration the notification is visible if it is temporary.

 ## Customization

-Neobrut UI Kit components are designed to be easily customizable to match the needs of any project.
+BrutUI components are designed to be easily customizable to match the needs of any project.
 You can modify the default styles by using your style files, whether through `styled-components`, CSS, or any preferred method.
 Each component has a `className` prop that allows you to pass custom styles.

 ```jsx
 <Button className="my-custom-button" kind="primary">Custom Button</Button>